Lean Manufacturing Games – Power of Experiential Training

 - Waste Identification:

-Participants learn to identify waste in various forms—overproduction, waiting, transport, excess inventory, unnecessary motion, and defects. - Process Improvement:
+Participants learn to identify waste in various forms, such as overproduction, waiting, transport, excess inventory, unnecessary motion, and defects. - Process Improvement:

-By applying Lean tools in the simulation, teams discover practical ways to optimize workflows and minimize losses, leading to measurable improvements in cycle times and productivity.
+By applying Lean tools in the simulation, teams discover practical ways to optimize workflows and minimize losses, leading to measurable cycle times and productivity improvements.

 5.2 Enhanced Quality and Customer Satisfaction